 2. They expose their belly to you

-A dog’s belly is a very vulnerable spot.
+A dog’s underside is a very vulnerable spot.
 However, dogs also love belly rubs, though they usually do not ask for belly rubs from people they don’t trust.

 A dog that sticks out its tongue and rolls over is a very happy and comfortable canine.

-This should not be confused with a dog rolling over because they are scared.
-If the dog shows its belly but is very stiff, they are likely simply trying to be submissive, not trying to get affection.
+This willingness to rollover should not be confused with submission or fear.
+If the dog shows its belly but is very stiff, it is likely trying to be submissive and not trying to get affection.

 3. They mind their manners

 Dogs can misbehave for all sorts of reasons.
-Often, it is because one of their needs hasn’t been met.
-A teething puppy may chew something up because their gums hurt, and they don’t have another outlet.
+Often, it is because we failed to meet their needs.
+A teething puppy may chew something up because its gums hurt, and sees that chewing is its only outlet.

-A Border Collie may decide to rip open the food in your cabinets because they are bored.
+A Border Collie may decide to rip open the food in your cabinets because it’s bored.

-If a dog isn’t behaving appropriately, something is wrong, and they probably aren’t happy.
+If a dog isn’t behaving appropriately, something is wrong, and it’s probably not happy.
 There are a few exceptions to this rule, of course.
-Certain bad behaviors like jumping aren’t caused by unhappiness – but excitement.

 4. They cuddle up with you on the couch